Danny Pugh: Stoke City

 On 2 November 2007, Pugh joined Stoke City initially on loan with a view to a permanent move in January; manager Tony Pulis was "delighted to have signed a quality left-sided midfielder".
 The move was made permanent on 3 January, with Stoke paying Preston £500,000 for Pugh's services.
 He played 32 games for Stoke in the 2007–08 season as the club secured promotion to the Premier League by finishing second in the Championship.
-However, he struggled to establish himself in the first team during the 2008–09 season, featuring in just 17 Premier League games.
-He did though score his first goal for the club in a 2–0 win over Rotherham United in a League Cup match at the Britannia Stadium on 11 November.
+However, he struggled to establish himself in the first-team during the 2008–09 season, featuring in just 17 Premier League games.
+He did, though, score his first goal for the club in a 2–0 win over Rotherham United in a League Cup match at the Britannia Stadium on 11 November.
 He signed a one-year contract extension in October 2009.
-He scored his first Premier League goal in a 3–1 home defeat to Arsenal on 27 February; however he also gave away a penalty in the match.
+He scored his first Premier League goal in a 3–1 home defeat to Arsenal on 27 February; However, he also gave away a penalty in the match.

-After struggling for first team appearances at Stoke, Pugh returned to his old club Preston North End on a one-month loan on 17 November 2010, along with fellow Stoke teammate Michael Tonge.
-The loan was extended into a second month, though he was recalled from his loan spell on 31 December by Pulis after Preston sacked manager Darren Ferguson.
+After struggling for first-team appearances at Stoke, Pugh returned to his old club Preston North End on a one-month loan on 17 November 2010, along with fellow Stoke teammate Michael Tonge.
+The loan was extended into a second month but both Pugh and Tongue were recalled from their loan spell on 31 December after Preston sacked manager Darren Ferguson, the son of Pullis' close friend Sir Alex.
 He signed a new contract with Stoke whilst on loan at Preston, with Pulis remarking that Pugh was "an excellent professional... who can be relied upon to come in and do a good job if required".
 Pugh made only his second league start for Stoke in two seasons away at Birmingham City in February 2011.
-He made 18 appearances for Stoke in all competitions during the 2010–11 season, including an appearance as a late substitute for Glenn Whelan in the 1–0 defeat to Manchester City in the 2011 FA Cup Final at Wembley Stadium.
+He made 18 appearances for Stoke in all competitions during the 2010–11 season, including an appearance as a late substitute for Glenn Whelan in the 1–0 defeat to Manchester City in the 2011 FA Cup final at Wembley Stadium.
 Pugh made six appearances at the start of the 2011–12 season and scored against Swiss side FC Thun the Europa League, giving Stoke a 1–0 win on 18 August.
-However Pugh was left out Stoke's 25-man Premier League squad by manager Tony Pulis for the 2011–12 season.
+However, Pugh was left out Stoke's 25-man Premier League squad by manager Tony Pulis for the 2011–12 season.
 He left Stoke in January 2012 to rejoin Leeds United on a permanent transfer after five seasons with the "Potters", having made a total 89 appearances and scoring three goals for the club.